The Blaschke conjecture and great circle fibrations of spheres: The Sato map

-From this expression, we find that the 1-forms $\Omega^p_0,\Omega^{\bar{p}}_0, \Omega^{\bar{0}}_0$ vary in a complex linear representation under the action of the structure group.
-Declaring them to be $(1,0)$-forms for an almost complex structure, we find that the torsion consists entirely of $(1,1)$ forms, so that the almost complex structure is a complex structure.
-So $\Sato$ is a complex manifold.
+From this expression, we find that the 1-forms \(\Omega^p_0,\Omega^{\bar{p}}_0, \Omega^{\bar{0}}_0\) vary in a complex linear representation under the action of the structure group.
+Declaring them to be \((1,0)\)-forms for an almost complex structure, the torsion consists of \((1,1)\) forms, so the almost complex structure is a complex structure: \(\Sato\) is a complex manifold.

-\begin{lemma} The complex structure on $\Sato$ given by the structure equations~\vref{eqn:ComplexStruc} is the same as that given by the embedding $\Sato \subset \SatoSpace$. \end{lemma} \begin{proof} The generic $\CP{n} \subset \SatoSpace$ lies in $\Sato$ and occurs as the base of a Hopf fibration.
+\begin{lemma} The complex structure on \(\Sato\) given by the structure equations~\vref{eqn:ComplexStruc} is the same as that given by the embedding \(\Sato \subset \SatoSpace\). \end{lemma} \begin{proof} The generic \(\CP{n} \subset \SatoSpace\) lies in \(\Sato\) and occurs as the base of a Hopf fibration.
 From the structure equations of a Hopf fibration we see that these are complex submanifolds in that complex structure.
-But they are obviously complex submanifolds in the $\SatoSpace$ complex structure.
-The complex structures on these $\CP{n}$ submanifolds agree, as we can see directly looking at the construction of the Hopf fibration.
-Since the tangent planes to these $\CP{n}$ form an open subset of $n$ dimensional complex tangent planes, they force both complex structures on $\Sato$ to agree. \end{proof}
+But they are obviously complex submanifolds in the \(\SatoSpace\) complex structure.
+The complex structures on these \(\CP{n}\) submanifolds agree, as we can see directly looking at the construction of the Hopf fibration.
+Since the tangent planes to these \(\CP{n}\) form an open subset of \(n\) dimensional complex tangent planes, they force both complex structures on \(\Sato\) to agree. \end{proof}